LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

-Advice on controlling unphysical negative values
+Advice on controlling nonphysical negative values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In many applications, some components in the true solution are always positive or non-negative, though at times very small.
-In the numerical solution, however, small negative (unphysical) values can then occur.
+In the numerical solution, however, small negative (nonphysical) values can then occur.
 In most cases, these values are harmless, and simply need to be controlled, not eliminated, but in other cases any value that violates a constraint may cause a simulation to halt.
 For both of